Uganda

 Homosexuality is illegal under Ugandan law and is considered a crime punishable by the state.

-Export of foreign currency – without restriction up to the amounts reported and declared on arrival.
+Export of foreign currency — without restriction within the limits declared on entry.

-Export of hunting trophies – by special licence.
+Export of hunting trophies — with a special permission.

 Travel papers and visas

-As of 1 January 2014 the East African tourist visa shall enter into force.
-Tourists visiting one of the three countries - the Republic of Kenya, the Republic of Rwanda and the Republic of Uganda, with a valid visa can visit also the other two, without submitting additional visa applications or paying additional fees for the visa.
+As of 1 January 2014, the East African Tourist Visa shall enter into force.
+Tourists who visit one of the countries — the Republic of Kenya, the Republic of Rwanda and the Republic of Uganda — with a valid visa can visit the other two without applying for additional visas or paying additional visa fees.

-You must hold a valid international passport to enter the country.
-Your passport must be valid for a minimum period of six months from the date of entry into Uganda.
+You must enter the country with an international passport valid for at least 6 months from the date of entry into Uganda.

-Bulgarian nationals travelling to Uganda (holders of ordinary, official and diplomatic passports) need a valid visa, which can be obtained at the Embassy of Uganda in Copenhagen.
+Bulgarian citizens travelling to Uganda (holders of regular, official and diplomatic passports) need a visa which they can obtain at the Embassy of Uganda in Copenhagen.

-Children over 5 years of age need an individual passport.
+Children over 5 years of age must travel with a separate passport.

 Competitive service

-In extreme situations – in case of damaged, lost or stolen passport, Bulgarian nationals can apply for an Emergency Travel Document at the Embassy of any EU Member State in Kampala.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in Kampala.